F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

 do not use `pixel_x` and `pixel_y` for this purpose, because it is intended that an object could exist on the map and in the screen object list simultaneously, so positioning must be independent.
-Pixel offsets are specified after a colon like this+ `"1:16,1:16"`.
+Pixel offsets are specified after a colon like this: `"1:16,1:16"`.
 In this case the object is shifted to the northeast by 16 pixels.
 ### Layering